 We’ve recently reviewed a number of 100Hz+ UltraWide monitors with VA panels.
-To try to help users focus their thoughts and decide which of these may be best for their own uses, we created this comparison thread on our forum.
-Useful though this thread is for comparing the various VA options, we sort of brushed over the comparison with the IPS models (Acer X34/X34A and ASUS PG348Q).
+Some users are also interested in the IPS alternatives (such as the Acer X34/X34A and ASUS PG348Q).
 This post is simply designed to highlight some of the advantages of the two distinct paths and is no means designed to be an exhaustive comparison.
 It is designed to reinforce some points made in more detail in our review of the AOC AG352UCG, which is the key VA model we’ll be considering for the sake of this comparison.
 This model is used here in the comparison due to it having G-SYNC and it being a key competitor to the IPS models that we’ve had good hands-on experience with.
 Advantages of the AOC AG352UCG (VA model):

 Stronger contrast and lack of ‘IPS glow’.
 This is really a crucial advantage for some users, particularly those who like to enjoy a more atmospheric look to dark scenes.
 The static contrast is roughly twice as strong when comparing this to the IPS alternatives, bringing superior depth to blacks and dark shades.
 The lack of ‘IPS glow’ also helps with the atmosphere in dark scenes, as they aren’t impeded by an obvious ‘bloom’ near the corners that eats away at detail.
 It also allows brighter shades to stand out nicely against darker surroundings – there’s a definite ‘pop’ in such instances, for example an explosion lighting up the night sky in a game.